SRNT-GG/srntTools/README.md

 # srntTools
-A addOn to World of Warcraft Classic Wotlk that does small QOL stuff.
+A addOn for World of Warcraft Classic Wotlk that does small QOL stuff.

 ## Features